 Can my employer refuse to make deductions towards my Direct Earnings Attachment?

-If you know your employer on a personal level, it can be tempting to ask them to simply not make deductions from your wages.
+If you work for a small company or you know your employer on a personal level, it can be tempting to ask them to simply not make deductions from your wages.
 However, this is a risky move and is likely to have legal repercussions for everyone involved.

 Once your employer receives a DEA notice, they are legally obliged to set up a repayment schedule within 22 days.
 Failure to set up a repayment schedule or make the correct deductions can lead to your employer facing a fine of up to £1,000 and, in some cases, imprisonment.